sinatra/sinatra/sinatra-contrib/README.md

 Currently included:

-* `sinatra/decompile`: Recreates path patterns from Sinatra's internal data structures (used by other extensions)/
+* `sinatra/decompile`: Recreates path patterns from Sinatra's internal data structures (used by other extensions).

-To be included soon:

-* Rewrite of `sinatra-compass`
+* `sinatra/reloader`: Automatically reloads Ruby files on code changes.

 ## Other Tools